vwool/linux-mm/Documentation/mm/process_addrs.rst

 These locks represent the minimum required to interact with each page table level, but there are further requirements.

-Importantly, note that on a **traversal** of page tables, no such locks are taken.
+Importantly, note that on a **traversal** of page tables, sometimes no such locks are taken.
+However, at the PTE level, at least concurrent page table deletion must be prevented (using RCU) and the page table must be mapped into high memory, see below.

 Whether care is taken on reading the page table entries depends on the architecture, see the section on atomicity below.

 Locking rules